Xeduler |

 Considering the problem to be just one of simply and sensibly dispatching jobs, I was able to take advantage of some creative tactics.
 I realized that everyday I use a job dispatching program.
 This program is natively installed in practically all Unix operating systems, and beyond.
 This job dispatcher is Bash.
 I like programming Bash and it seems to do a good job at doing exactly what it was designed to do - dispatch jobs.
 So while that may seem crazy, it does seem effective.

 Using Bash as the platform to create my scheduler produces many excellent and interesting advantages.
-First, everyone has Bash and if one doesn't, it's generally easy to get.
+First, everyone has Bash and if one doesn’t, it’s generally easy to get.
 Certainly most Linux cluster users would be in a very unusual situation to not have immediate access to it.
 Second, Bash is well-known and reasonably understood by people having anything to do with Linux clusters.
-My system tries to leverage the exisiting untapped power of a native Linux environment.
+My system tries to leverage the existing untapped power of a native Linux environment.

 Not only did I choose to use Bash, I also wanted to leverage the existing familiar facilities that a typical Unix system provides for dealing with various aspects of the system.
 Consequently there are not really any special commands that need to be learned in order to interact with the system.
 The scheduler is controlled by issuing normal commands that Unix users are already familiar with.

 The job queue is simply an ordinary directory which contains files which contain jobs.
 There can be one job per job file in the queue or there can be gigabytes of jobs per file in the queue, one job per line.
 To submit a job, simply move a job file into the job queue directory, or you can create it on the fly (echo /bin/jobtorun > JOB--a_sample_job).
-Job files begin with the "JOB--" prefix; what follows that is up to you.
+Job files begin with the JOB-- prefix; what follows that is up to you.
 The priority of the jobs is in the same order that the ls command will list them (this is locale dependent) which ensure predictable results.
 If a file contains multiple jobs, they are prioritized from first to last.
-To change a job file's priority in the queue, simply rename it to something higher in the ls order (using the standard mv, generally).
+To change a job file’s priority in the queue, simply rename it to something higher in the ls order (using the standard mv, generally).

 The resource list is also simply a directory with meaningful files in it.
-The resource list directory contians one file per resource.
+The resource list directory contains one file per resource.
 In this case a resource could be a particular machine or a CPU on a machine or even just an arbitrary share on a machine if, for example, you want to keep a machine loaded with 11 jobs at all times for some reason.

 You must have a QUEUE directory and a RESOURCES directory.
 These locations are set as variables (Qdir and Rdir) at the top of the program.